 15 interesting facts about Mexico

 Mexico has an area of 1.964 million square kilometers making it the third-largest country in North America.
-The country has a population of 129 million and is the tenth most populous country in the world.
+The country has a population of over 129 million (2022) and is the tenth most populous country in the world.

 The country with the largest population of Spanish speakers